 The Rules guaranteed a minimum number of seats for Scotland, Wales and Northern Ireland and instructed the Boundary Commission for England to maintain the number of seats broadly at the existing level.
 The Rules of Redistribution were amended several times over the years by Parliament, but the process remained broadly the same.
 The Commissions had to create seats close to the electoral quota but had discretion to deviate based on other considerations, such as local ties and geographical features.

 There was a steady increase in the number of Parliamentary constituencies from 625 in 1950, to 659 from 1997.
 It remained at 659 until 2005.

-In 2005 the number dropped following the reduction in the number of Scottish seats, following the re-creation of the Scottish Parliament.
+In 2005 the number dropped to 646 because of the reduction in the number of Scottish seats at Westminster, following devolution and the re-creation of the Scottish Parliament.
 The number rose again in 2010 following the implementation of the Fifth Periodical Boundary Review of Parliamentary constituencies.
 Since the 2010 General Election there have been 650 seats.

 Four island constituencies were exempt from the constituency size requirements (Orkney and Shetland, Na h-Eileanan an Iar and two seats on the Isle of Wight).
 It also made changes to other aspects of the process, such as public consultations.

 The first review under the new rules was meant to be completed in 2013.
 The review was abandoned in January 2013 before final recommendations were produced, and a new deadline for final recommendations was set for 1 October 2018.
 The reports of the Boundary Commissions were handed to the Government in September 2018.

 In March 2020 the Government announced that it would not implement the net reduction in the number of seats in the House of Commons to 600 and instead it would introduce a Bill to amend the Rules of Redistribution.